Mobile App Reliability Engineering: Beyond “It Works on My Device”

 Android Studio virtual device configuration screen showing multiple foldable, rollable, and phone device profiles used for device fragmentation testing across different screen sizes and resolutions.

-Here's an audit question you should ask in your next sprint planning:
+Here's an audit question for your next sprint planning meeting:

-What's your current crash-free user rate?
-Your target?
-And how much of this month's error budget is left?
+What's your current crash-free user rate, what's your target, and how much of this month's error budget is still in the bank?

-If your team can't answer those questions in under 30 seconds, you don't have a reliability engineering practice.
+If your team can't rattle off answers to those three questions in under 30 seconds, you don't actually have a reliability engineering practice, not a real one, anyway.
 You just have hope.

-Look, this isn't a criticism, it describes the vast majority of mobile teams out there.
-It's the fundamental gap that explains why so many apps that tested perfectly fine in QA suddenly have persistent reliability issues the moment they hit production.
+Look, this isn't a criticism; it's the reality for most mobile teams out there.
+It's the fundamental gap explaining why so many apps test perfectly fine in QA but then suddenly start falling over the moment they hit the chaos of production.
 It's not bad engineers.
-It's the simple absence of a system designed to catch these problems before they ever reach a customer.
+The problem is the simple absence of a system designed to catch these issues before they ever reach a customer.

 Conclusion: Reliability Is Consistency Across Conditions You Did Not Control